-The SECURE 2.0 Act is now law.
-The legislation provides a slate of changes that could help strengthen the retirement system—and Americans' financial readiness for retirement.
+The legislation enacted in the SECURE Act 2.0 provides a slate of changes that could help strengthen the retirement system—and Americans' financial readiness for retirement.

 The law builds on earlier legislation that increased the age at which retirees must take required minimum distributions (RMDs) and allowed workplace saving plans to offer annuities, capping years of discussions aimed at bolstering retirement savings through employer plans and IRAs.